edmacabebe/Open-Grants-Program/project-ipromiseio.md

   <TODO>

   * System Context Diagram is a high-level view of the interaction between user personas and the the application.

+    It implies that the app lifecycle begins when a job-seeker, plausible still in high-school, a fresh college-graduate or even experienced IT developers who have gained some level of certified or experiential developer skills on specific languages or administrative operational skills on key platforms commits to stake into the system with its authentic identity, made anonymous by the system, but has achieved validation from knowledge-providers and certification bodies.
+Their private resumes are built and updated as a form of smart-contract and could be matched to a requirement of a recruiter.
+The lifecycle reaches almost 360 degrees when the employer offers an employment contract.

   ![System Context Diagram](./images/ApplicationArchitecture-SystemContextDiagram.png)